-In this rapidly developing world places which were once remote are becoming increasingly accessible.
+In our rapidly changing world places which were once remote are becoming increasingly accessible.
 People who were once distant; both in location and culture, become nearer, and issues which once only affected "other people" become global issues which affect the lives of all.
-This exciting and relevant course studies geography in a balanced framework of physical and human themes and investigates the link between them.
+This exciting and relevant course studies geography in a balanced framework of physical and human themes and investigates the links between them.

-Students will travel the world from the classroom, exploring case studies in the United Kingdom (UK), newly emerging economies (NEEs) and lower income countries (LICs).
+Students will travel the world from the classroom, exploring case studies both in the UK and beyond.
+We also have the opportunity to go out on two fieldtrips.